phusion/baseimage-docker/README.md

     # Clean up APT when done.
     RUN apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*

+### Adding additional daemons

+You can add additional daemons to the image by creating runit entries.
+You only have to write a small shell script which runs your daemon, and runit will keep it up and running for you, restarting it when it crashes, etc.

+The shell script must be called `run`, must be executable, and is to be placed in the directory `/etc/services/<NAME>`.

+Here's an example showing you how to a memached server runit entry can be made.

+    ### In memcached.sh (make sure this file is chmod +x):
+    #!/bin/sh
+    # `chpst` is part of running. `chpst -u memcache` runs the given command
+    # as the user `memcache`.
+If you omit this, the command will be run as root.
+    exec chpst -u memcache /usr/bin/memcached >>/var/log/memcached.log 2>&1

+    ### In Dockerfile:
+    RUN mkdir /etc/services/memcached
+    ADD redis.sh /etc/services/memcached/run

+Note that the shell script must run the daemon **without letting it daemonize/fork it**.
+Usually, daemons provide a command line flag or a config file option for that.

 ## Building the image yourself